Access Control

 list(string) not required

-Important Note: to utilize regex you must escape it properly.
+To utilize regex you must escape it properly.
 See regular expressions for more information.

 This criteria matches the path and query of the request using regular expressions.
 The rule is expressed as a list of strings.
 If any one of the regular expressions in the list matches the request it’s considered a match.
 A useful tool for debugging these regular expressions is called Regex 101 (ensure you pick the Golang option).